 AFT Nurses and Health Professionals—first known as the Federation of Nurses and Health Professionals and later as AFT Healthcare—was created in 1978 when the AFT constitution was amended to allow organizing and affiliation of healthcare workers.
-The division represents more than 112,000 health professionals who practice in a variety of disciplines and settings.
+The division represents nearly 200,000 health professionals who practice in a variety of disciplines and settings.
 Although more than half of our members are registered nurses, the division also represents medical researchers, physicians, dietitians, psychologists, X-ray technicians, therapists and others.
 AFT Nurses and Health Professionals is the second-largest nurses union in the AFL-CIO.

 The majority of AFT Nurses and Health Professionals members work in hospitals, although they also work in nursing homes, home health agencies, laboratories, blood banks and clinics.
 The division’s membership also includes approximately 15,000 school nurses.
 Nearly half of AFT Nurses and Health Professionals members work in the private sector, so their organizing and collective bargaining activities are governed by the National Labor Relations Act instead of state or local laws.